FordPipatkittikul/web-dev-learning/Learning_HTML/README.md

     - <img src="img_girl.jpg"> for this src is attribute

-Most of the files above have list some useful html tags that people usually use
+All of the files above have list some useful html tags that people usually use